cts198859/deeprl/README.md

 To monitor progress on tensorboard, type `python -m tensorflow.tensorboard --logdir=.` which will launch tensorboard and you can monitor progress on a browser window.
 Some example plots are below.

 ## Example results
+### A2C performance on selected gym environments.
+Detailed config files are located under `./docs`.

 **continuous control**     | discrete control :-------------------------:|:--------------------------:
 Pendulum                   | Acrobot